MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-macos.md

 ## Create enrollment program token

-The *enrollment program token* (sometimes referred to as an automated device enrollment token) is a necessary component of automated device enrollment because it enables the communication and device management capabilities between Intune and Apple.
-It allows Intune to sync information from your Apple Business Manager account, and apply profiles to devices.
+This section describes how to create an enrollment program token in Intune.
+The *enrollment program token* (sometimes referred to as an automated device enrollment token) is a necessary component of automated device enrollment because it enables the communication and device management capabilities between Intune and your chosen Apple enrollment program.
+It allows Intune to sync information from your Apple Business Manager or Apple School Manager account, and apply profiles to devices.

-This section describes how to create the enrollment profile token in Intune, which requires you to:

-* Create an MDM server profile for Intune in Apple Business Manager.
-* Download/upload the Intune server's public key certificate (a .pem file) to Apple Business Manager.
-* Download/upload the MDM server token to Microsoft Intune.

-Optionally, after you create the MDM server in Apple Business Manager, you can start assigning devices to it.
-We recommend assigning them since you're already in Apple Business Manager, but you can come back later if you're not ready.

 ### Step 1.
 Download the Intune public key certificate